 Tip: Only pull out the handle, do not try to pull out the whole plastic cup as it will likely break.
 If you do manage to break it don't worry it is only another five dollars.

 Releasing the Rear Seat Latch Using a Screwdriver

 This part can be a little tricky, but after a little bit of trial and error the back seat will release.
 I also recommend folding the other (working) seat down and taking a look at the latch to see how it works.

-- Slide your screwdriver in to the hole above the round ring that the latch connects to.
+- Slide your screwdriver into the hole above the round ring that the latch connects to.

 - Try to work your way under the latch mechanism buy pushing forward and up with the screwdriver while pushing forward on the seat.

-This may take a few try's, but after you've done it a few times it's pretty easy, and it really helps to try it on the working seat side first to see how the latch releases.
+This may take a few tries, but after you've done it a few times it's pretty easy, and it really helps to try it on the working seat side first to see how the latch releases.